slviajero/tinybasic/MANUAL.md

 Testing of individual bits is done with the BIT function.
 It is meant to be used in boolean expressions.

 Example:

 IF BIT(255, 1) PRINT "bit set"

 will return "bit set." as bit 1 of the number is set.

 The numerical value of BIT depends on the interpreters boolean mode.
 If the bit is not set the answer is always 0.
-If the bit is not set the answer will be either -1 or 1.
+If the bit is set the answer will be either -1 or 1.

 # Hardware drivers